Nexiauk/fableseed_stories/README.md

 * Nursery - forms.py - *All clear, no errors found*
 * Nursery - apps.py - *All clear, no errors found*
 * Nursery - admin.py - *All clear, no errors found*
+---
+Garden

+---
+Core

+---

 #### The WAVE Webb Accessibility Evaluation Tool

-**index.html**
+**index.html**<br>
 0 errors

-**about.html**
+**about.html**<br>
 0 errors

-**nursery.html**
+**nursery.html**<br>
+0 errors.<br>
-1 error relating to an empty table header.
-Rectified this by adding a font awesome icon.
+1 initial error relating to an empty table header.
+Rectified this by adding a font awesome icon and marking it as aria-hidden=true<br>
-0 errors.

-**view-fableseed.html**
+**view-fableseed.html**<br>
 0 errors

-**cultivate.html**
+**cultivate.html**<br>
 0 errors

-**login.html**
+**login.html**<br>
 0 errors

-**signup.html**
+**signup.html**<br>
 0 errors

-**mygarden.html**
+**mygarden.html**<br>
 0 errors

-**edit-profile.html**
+**edit-profile.html**<br>
 0 errors

-**404.html**
+**404.html**<br>
 0 errors

-**500.html**
+**500.html**<br>
 This page is a duplicate of 400.html

-#### Chrome Lighthouse
+#### **Chrome Lighthouse**

 **Index.html**

 *Mobile Results*

 Performance was at 80, so added STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage" to settings.py, as it serves compressed static files with caching and, 'django.middleware.gzip.GZipMiddleware' to middleware in settings.py as it compresses responses like HTML, JSON and sometimes CSS/JS.
 Best practice is on the low side due to cookies set by Cloudinary.

 *Desktop Results*

 Initial tests indicated that etwork despondency tree could be improved - created an extra css block on base.html and used that for font awesome on only the pages that use font awesome icons.
 I also added preconnect links for google fonts in the head of base.html, to let the fonts start downloading straightaway instead of waiting for the stylesheets to load.
 These measures improved desktop and mobile performance.
 *Final results for both:*

 Accessibility at 95 is due to the use of aria labelling by GSAP animation library.
 I have split paragraph text and aria shouldn't be applied to paragraphs.

+---

 **about.html**
 *Mobile results*
 *Desktop results*

+---

 **Nursery.html**

 *Mobile results*

 Performance low due to file format and size of plant images.
 Resized, changed format, replaced on cloudinary and performance improved.

 *Desktop results*

+---

 **view-fableseed.html**

 *Mobile results*

 Best practice score adversely impacted by the cloudinary cookies, which are abundant on this page due to the use of the placeholder imager that is stored on cloudinary and used for all profiles that haven't selected their own profile image.

 *Desktop results*

+---

 **cultivate.html**

 *Mobile results*

 *Desktop results*

+---

 **login.html**

 *Mobile results*

 *Desktop results*

+---

 **signup.html**

 *Mobile results*

 *Desktop results*

+---

 **mygarden.html**

 *Mobile results*

 *Desktop results*

+---

 **edit-profile.html**

 *Mobile results*

 *Desktop results*

+---

 **404.html**

 *Mobile results*

 *Desktop results*

+---

 **500.html**

 *Mobile results*

 *Desktop results*

+---

 Best Practice score was relatively low on all pages across mobile and desktop, worse on desktop than on mobile.
 This came directly from the fact that Cloudinary assets come from res.cloudinary.com, a 3rd party domain, and Chrome is phasing out third party cookies.
-My images load fine and give good perofmrance, but I can't fix Cloudinary's cookie headers because its on their CDN configuration.
+My images load fine and give good performance, but I can't fix Cloudinary's cookie headers because its on their CDN configuration.
 I tried adding CLOUDINARY_STORAGE = {'SECURE': True,} to settings.py, but it didn't help in the slightest and adversely affected the performance of the pages, so I took it back out again.
 I double-checked my images by opening them up in a new tab to look at their urls, and they are being delivered securely by https and appear as 'Allowed" in the trust and safety section of Best Practice.
 I think for a future project I would look into an alternative image-hosting site which doesn't cause these best practice issues.

 ### *Manual Testing*

-### *Unit Tests*

-##
+I tested my site on Chrome, Edge, FireFox and Safari.
+* **Chrome** <br>Mobile 320px.
+Tablet 768px.
+Laptop 1024px.
+Laptop L 1440px.
+4k 2560px.
+    * All nav links work on all pages
+    * All external links open in a new browser window
+    * The layout reflows and changes as expected across different screen sizes
+    * The background image appears and disappears as it should on different screen sizes
+    * The logo text always links back to the home page from every other page
+    * Hover colours work as expected on laptops and desktops
+    * All required form fields have to be filled in
+    * The burger icon expands and collapses the nav list as expected on mobile screens.
+If left open, it will disappear by itself when navigating to another page.
+* **Edge** <br>Mobile 320px.
+Tablet 768px.
+Laptop 1024px.
+Laptop L 1440px.
+4k 2560px.
+    * All nav and footer links work on all pages
+    * All external links open in a new browser window
+    * The layout reflows and changes as expected across different screen sizes
+    * The background image appears and disappears as it should on different screen sizes
+    * The logo text always links back to the home page from every other page
+    * Hover colours work as expected on laptops and desktops
+    * All required form fields have to be filled in
+    * The burger icon expands and collapses the nav list as expected on mobile screens.
+If left open, it will disappear by itself when navigating to another page.
+* **FireFox** <br>Mobile 320px.
+Tablet 768px.
+Laptop 1024px.
+Laptop L 1440px.
+4k 2560px.
+    * All nav and footer links work on all pages
+    * All external links open in a new browser window
+    * The layout reflows and changes as expected across different screen sizes
+    * The background image appears and disappears as it should on different screen sizes
+    * The logo text always links back to the home page from every other page
+    * Hover colours work as expected on laptops and desktops
+    * All required form fields have to be filled in
+    * The burger icon expands and collapses the nav list as expected on mobile screens.
+If left open, it will disappear by itself when navigating to another page.
+* **Safari** <br> Tested on an iPhone SE 2023
+    * The burger nav dropdown works as expected on all pages, expanding, collapsing and disappearing as it should
+    * All nav links work on all pages
+    * All active nav-links display in the appropriate colour on the appropriate page
+    * All required form fields have to be filled in
+    * The logo text takes you back to the home page from every page

 ## **Technology used**
 * [Adobe Color](https://color.adobe.com/)